2008 Summer Olympics: Participating National Olympic Committees

 While not a full member recognized by the IOC and thus not allowed to compete formally in the Olympics, the Macau Sports and Olympic Committee sent a delegation to participate in the Wushu Tournament Beijing 2008, being the only unrecognized National Olympic Committee to have taken part in the 2008 Summer Olympics.
 It also coordinated efforts with the Chinese Olympic Committee to organize the torch relay through Macau.

 The Marshall Islands and Tuvalu gained National Olympic Committee status in 2006 and 2007 respectively, and 2008 was the first Games in which they were eligible to participate.
 The states of Serbia and Montenegro, which participated at the 2004 Games jointly as Serbia and Montenegro, competed separately for the first time since Serbia last participated in 1912.
 Montenegro made its debut appearance, as the Montenegrin Olympic Committee was accepted as a new National Olympic Committee in 2007.
 Neighboring Kosovo, however, did not participate.
 After the declaration of independence in Kosovo, the IOC specified requirements that Kosovo needs to meet before being recognized by the IOC; most notably, it has to be recognized as independent by the United Nations.
-However, it has since been recognised by the IOC in 2014 without fulfilling this criteria and made its debut in the 2016 games.
+However, it has since been recognised by the IOC in 2014 without fulfilling these criteria and made its debut in the 2016 games.

 More than 100 sovereigns, heads of state and heads of government as well as 170 Ministers of Sport attended the Beijing Olympic Games.